paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-388-procurement-technical-assistance-cooperative-agreement-program.md

 The purposes of the program authorized by this chapter are—

-(1) to increase assistance by the Department of Defense to eligible entities furnishing procurement technical assistance to business entities; and
+(1) to increase assistance by the Department of Defense to eligible entities furnishing procurement technical assistance to business entities;

-(2) to assist eligible entities in the payment of the costs of establishing and carrying out new procurement technical assistance programs and maintaining existing procurement technical assistance programs.
+(2) to assist eligible entities in the payment of the costs of establishing and carrying out new procurement technical assistance programs and maintaining existing procurement technical assistance programs; and

+(3) to foster innovation for the defense industrial base and to diversify and expand the defense industrial base.

 ### Statutory Notes